-Calvin Seminary Scholarship - Calvin Seminary, under the authority of the Board of Trustees of Calvin College and Seminary, offers a scholarship consisting of \$500 to a member of the graduating class of Calvin College.
-The award will be made to a student who plans to enter the ministry in the Christian Reformed Church in the fall of the year immediately following his graduation.
+Board of Trustees Scholarship - Calvin Seminary, under the authority of the Board of Trustees of Calvin College and Seminary, offers a scholarship consisting of \$500 to a member of the graduating class of Calvin College.
+The award will be made to a student who plans to enter the ministry in the Christian Reformed Church in the fall of the year immediately following his graduation from Calvin Seminary.